 Days later he returned to the suit, becoming a wannabe crime-fighter.
 He used a new and improved suit courtesy of Phineas Mason aka The Tinkerer.
 One of his busts, an attempted arrest of already convicted mafia informant Fulvio Morsella, however The Punisher who also had Morsella in his sights, promptly blew him off his legs with an LAW and a bullet to the face at point blank range.
 He was last seen at his wake, which was attended by many of his supervillain friends.

 During Day's absence from the world of costumed crime, a unnamed criminal acquired the Stilt-Man armor.
 This Stilt-Man was defeated by Daredevil and Luke Cage.
 He was next seen being dispatched by Ms. Marvel and Spider-Man.

-At some point a petty criminal by the name of Michael Watts was able to come across Stilt-Man's old costume.
+At some point a petty criminal by the name of Michael Watts was able to come across Stilt-Man's old costume thanks to the Tinkerer.
 After making a notion that he should be the new Stilt-Man he was voted in also by the owner of the bar that the Punisher blew up during Stilt-Man's wake, and two other small bit criminals.

 A fourth female version of Stilt-Man, calling herself Lady Stilt-Man, adopted her codename an homage to the original.
 She was easily defeated by Spider-Man and Deadpool.

 An anti-hero anarchist techno-terror cell Bastard Sons of Wilbur Day, was formed in the name of orginal Stilt-Man.